Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

         ipx::associate_bus_interfaces -busif out_sample -clock ap_clk [ipx::current_core]
         ```

     * On lines 38 and 39 the `FREQ_HZ` bus parameter is removed.
-The Vivado IP integrator uses this parameter for correct association of the clock interface.
-The Vitis compiler sets this during the compilation process.
-Having it set in the IP can cause the compiler to incorrectly link the clocks.
+This parameter is used in Vivado IP integrator to ensure correct association of the clock interface.
+The Vitis compiler sets this during the compilation process, and having it set in the IP may cause the compiler to incorrectly link the clocks.

         ```tcl
         ipx::remove_bus_parameter FREQ_HZ [ipx::get_bus_interfaces in_sample -of_objects [ipx::current_core]]